zeroc-ice/ice/distribution/src/windows/bcc2007/doc/README.txt

 Some of the IceGrid demos recommend using the IceGrid GUI.
 However the Java GUI is not included in C++Builder binary distribution.
-If you want to use the GUI you can obtain it from one of the other Windows installers (VS2005 or VS2008) or download the Ice source distribution and build it yourself.
+If you want to use the GUI you can obtain it from one of the other Windows installers (VS2008) or download the Ice source distribution and build it yourself.

 NMAKE and Message Compiler (MC.EXE)